-We have all been confronted with various ongoing attacks on our synology, attacks which aim to breach through the SSH 22 open port.
-These attacks directed at our synology are called brute force attacks.
+We have all been confronted with various ongoing attacks on our Synology device, attacks which aim to breach through the SSH 22 open port.
+These attacks directed at our Synology device are called brute force attacks.
 A brute-force attack consists of an attacker submitting many passwords or passphrases with the hope of eventually guessing correctly.
 The attacker systematically checks all possible passwords and passphrases until the correct one is found.
 The attacks come from all over the world and are continuous, day after day.
-Take a look at this notification list in my admin area.

 The auto block feature helps improve the security of your Synology NAS by blocking the IP addresses of clients with too many failed login attempts.
 This helps reduce the risk of accounts being broken into using brute-force attacks.
 Enabling auto block will automatically block IP addresses after exceeding a certain number of failed login attempts within the specified number of minutes.
 The number includes all failed login attempts via SRM, SSH, FTP, WebDAV, File Station, Download Station, VPN Server, and Synology mobile apps.

-– Control Panel / Security / Account, in the Auto Block tab, check Enable auto block.
+– Control Panel / Security / Protection tab / check Enable auto block.

 – Enter a number of failed login attempts in Login attempts and a number of minutes in Within (minutes).
-I enabled a maximum of 1 login attempts before the intruder is blocked.
-Not recommended: If you want to automatically remove a blocked IP address after a certain number of days, check Enable block expiration and enter a number in Unblock after (days).
+I enabled a maximum of 3 login attempts before the intruder is blocked.
+Note: If you want to automatically remove a blocked IP address after a certain number of days, check Enable block expiration and enter a number in Unblock after (days).

 – Click Apply to save your changes.

-How to stop these attacks?
-Download the updated block ip list (deny ip list) directly from here and follow the instruction in the link.
+Download the updated IP BLOCK LIST and follow the instruction in the link.

 I’m worried about notifications: You do not have to worry about notifications because if you have a strong password, the system will be able to block any intruder without you having to do anything.
 If the notification icons are bothering you, you can disable them in the notification center.
 Simple, right?